nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

   </servers>
 ```

-&nbsp;

 ### Configuring Plugin Repositories

 Maven plugins are considered as special artifacts: their repositories must also be configured.
-Follow exactly the same instructions as above replacing `repositories/repository`&nbsp;sections with `pluginRepositories/pluginRepository`.
+Follow exactly the same instructions as above replacing `repositories/repository` sections with `pluginRepositories/pluginRepository`.

 ### Configure Eclipse with Maven

-The [maven-eclipse-plugin](http://maven.apache.org/plugins/maven-eclipse-plugin/usage.html) provides a goal&nbsp;(`eclipse:configure-workspace`) for automatically configuring Eclipse with Maven but it's easy to manually configure: in Eclipse, go to `Preferences/Java/Build Path/Classpath Variables`, click `New`, name `M2_REPO` and browse to your local Maven repository (usually `~/.m2/repository`).
+The [maven-eclipse-plugin](http://maven.apache.org/plugins/maven-eclipse-plugin/usage.html) provides a goal (`eclipse:configure-workspace`) for automatically configuring Eclipse with Maven but it's easy to manually configure: in Eclipse, go to `Preferences/Java/Build Path/Classpath Variables`, click `New`, name `M2_REPO` and browse to your local Maven repository (usually `~/.m2/repository`).

 ## Generate a New Project with the Nuxeo-Archetype-Start Archetype